tlieva/telecom-network-analysis-project/README.md

 # Telecom Network Analysis Capstone Project

-This is a repository for a self-direct capstone project done in collaboration with a telecommunication service provider based in Vancouver, BC CAN.
+This is a repository for my self-directed capstone project done in collaboration with a telecommunication service provider based in Vancouver BC, Canada.
 The project was completed as part my post-graduate studies in Analytics for Business Decision-Making at George Brown College (BUS 4045	Data Project Capstone Project), where my team and I had the opportunity to work for a client in support of a data-driven business decision.

-Output of the project was structured as a series of reports and final presentation to the faculty and client through the various stages of the engagement with the client.
+Output of the project was structured as a series of reports and final presentation to the faculty and client through various stages of engagement with the client.

 ### Objective:
 My team and I aimed to provide our client a static analytical model of network telemetry data as framework for future real-time analysis for live level data integration that would provide our client a tool that would help optimize their network service recommendations to customers based on observed traffic micro-trends in improving customer services.